Powerlearnproject/se-day1-assignment-Duncan005/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-The evolution of software engineering has been marked by several key milestones that have shaped the field into what it is today.
-Here are three significant milestones;
 1. The Birth of Software Engineering (1968)
 Event: The term "software engineering" was first used at the NATO Software Engineering Conference in Garmisch, Germany.